Answers to frequently asked questions (FAQs) are organized by topic so you can get the help you need.

 Do I receive a member ID card?
 Do my family members receive their own ID cards, too?

 Each enrolled member will receive an ID card for medical and behavioral health services.
-You will receive a separate ID card for prescription drugs.
 Follow these steps if you need member ID cards right away.